Irfan-Arif-Fadhillah/Irfan-Arif-Fadhillah/README.md

 ### saya adalah seorang pelajar

-- 🔭 I’m currently schooling on SMKN 2 MAGELANG
+- 🔭 I’m currently in studying process
-- 🌱 I’m currently learning software enginering
+- 🌱 I’m currently new on github
 - 😄 Im like to playing game
 - ⚡ Fun fact: valorant player
 -->